yuanqing/node-module-patterns/README.md

 y.bar;  //=> undefined
 ```

-#### Members on `prototype`
+#### Member variables on `prototype`

-If member variables are defined on the `prototype`, each instance of the object would **share the same copy** of each member.
+If member variables are defined on the `prototype`, each instance of the object would **share the same copy** of each member member.

-Private member variables are not possible with this pattern.
-In our example, because we want to access `opts` in the member function `fn`, we assign `opts` to `this.opts`, and as a result, `opts` can be accessed and modified from the &ldquo;outside&rdquo;.
+Note that private member variables are not possible with this pattern.
+Variables we want to share between the member functions must be attached to `this`.
+In our example, because we want to access the variable `bar` in the member function `fn`, we assign `bar` to `this.bar`.
+As a result, each instance of `foo` has a member variable `bar` which can be accessed and modified from the outside.

 ```js
 var foo = function(opts) {